LethargicLime/lime-companion/README.md

 > Sometimes the inventory doesn't display, just what you have equipped.
 I can't figure this one out, been working on it for a couple days.

-> Stuff needs to stay in the cache, or on the backened we need to store the manifest.
-One of the two so that way the loading time isn't horrendous.
-Both might not be a bad idea.
+> Information should stay on the cache and a backened should have the manifest so that way the loading time isn't horrendous.
+DIM (as far as I know) has it set so that all of your information is stored in your browsers cache.
+When you move something around, rather than calling the API it just moves it on it's backend data structure.
+That's why when you refresh the API it duplicates some information.
+Currently to figure out if a crafted item should have the masterwork appearence I call the API ~16 times, retrieving each perk and then seeing if the first one is an Enhanced Intrinsic.
+Naturally for this use case alone I only need to do it once, but if wanted to display perk information, there's no way around that except having the manifest on the backend instead of using the API.

 **USING THE API**